-One of the advantages of defining energy in terms of four *spatial* dimensions instead of four dimensional space-time because it gives one the ability to understand the asymmetrical relationship between potential and kinetic energy mentioned earlier by defining them in terms of oppositely directed movements or displacements in a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.
+One of the advantages of defining energy in terms of four *spatial* dimensions instead of four dimensional space-time is that it gives one the ability to understand the asymmetrical relationship between gravitational and kinetic energy mentioned earlier by defining them in terms of oppositely directed movements or displacements in a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension instead of four dimensions space time..
 This is because observations of our three-dimensional environment tell us that one can move asymmetrically in two directions upward or downwards in a *spatial* dimension.

 This cannot be done in terms of four dimensional space time because time or a space-time dimension is only observed to move in one direction forward and therefore cannot support the bidirectional movement required to to support the asymmetry between kinetic and potential energy.

-In other words one can explain the difference between kinetic and potential energy in terms of oppositely directed displacements in that "surface" of three dimensional space manifold with respect to a fourth *spatial* dimension.
+In other words one can not only explain the difference between kinetic and gravitational energy in terms of oppositely directed displacements in that "surface" of three dimensional space manifold with respect to a fourth *spatial* dimension but can also define a physical connection between their potential energies in terms of a common spatial geometry.

-This shows why it would be more consistent observations to define space and derive potential and kinetic energy in terms of the existence of four *spatial* dimensions instead of four-dimensional space-time.
+This shows why it would be more consistent observations to define space and derive potential, kinetic and gravitational energy in terms of the existence of four *spatial* dimensions instead of four-dimensional space-time.

 Copyright 2007 Jeffrey O’Callaghan